cboettig/ews-review/manuscript.md

 **TODO: Add a numeric reference connecting each section to a region of Figure 1**

-**TODO: More examples here?
-This is obvious in some ways, but showing ubiquity may be useful**

 Some rapid regime shifts are not due to bifurcations at all.
-A system may undergo a because of a rapid change in external conditions, an external disturbance or internal stochastic event that switches it between dynamic regimes.
+A system may undergo a because of a rapid change in external conditions, an external disturbance (as illustrated in Figure 5), or internal stochastic event that switches it between dynamic regimes.
 In neither case would CSD be expected to precede such changes.

-**TODO: Insert figure like @Bel2012 Fig. 1?**

-![From @Bel2012: Difference between different types of perturbations](Bel2012example.png)
+**TODO: an example of a our PRSB Figure 1 might be useful (or confusing?) figure of a stochastic transition... -CB**

+![Figure 5: Difference between different types of perturbations.
+On the horizontal axis is the bifurcation parameter, representing the state of the environment (e.g. annual mean temperature) whose slow change could lead to a sudden shift.
+A direct disturbance to the system state (e.g. population size, vertical axis) could also cause a transition if it is large enough to cross the stability threshold (dashed line).
+Such a perturbation can come from exogenous factors such as anthropogenic pressures or occur by chance from intrisic stochasticity.
+These distinct mechanisms of disturbance and environmental change are coupled -- as the environment detiorates moving the system left on the diagram, the probability that a distrubance crosses the threshold increases.
+From
+@Bel2012.](Bel2012example.png)

 Large, rapid changes in external conditions will result in rapid changes in ecological system dynamics.
-For instance, rapid changes in North American vegetation at the start of the Bølling-Allerød and end of the Younger Dryas period are thought to be responses to similarly large, rapid changes in climate [@Williams2011b].
+For instance, rapid changes in North American vegetation at the start of the Bølling-Allerød and end of the Younger Dryas period are thought to be responses to similarly large, rapid changes in climate [@Williams2011b]. @Doney2013 interpret a recent analysis by @DiLorenzo2013 as demonstrating that what were previously thought of as regime shifts in krill dynamics in the Pacific ocean [@Hare2000] could actually be explained by a close coupling to El Nino environmental dynamics through the Pacific Decadal Oscillation (PDO).

 Stochastic perturbations may shift systems from one regime to another even if underlying environmental conditions remain the same. @Hastings2010 showed that